-- 1. These regulations apply to the education and exams and final examination of the Master's programme Biomedical Sciences (MBS).
-The programme is provided by the School of Life Sciences, transnationale Universiteit Limburg, entrance Maastricht and governed by Dutch law and regulations.
-The Master of Science programme in BioMedical Sciences, entrance Hasselt and governed by Flemish law and regulations is regulated by separate Education and Examination Rules. - 2.
-The regulations apply to all students who are registered for the programme in the 2021-2022 academic year, and replace in principle all previous rules. - 3.
+- These regulations apply to the education and exams and final examination of the Master's programme Biomedical Sciences (MBS).
+The programme is provided by the School of Life Sciences, Transnationale Universiteit Limburg, entrance Maastricht and governed by Dutch law and regulations.
+The Master of Science programme in BioMedical Sciences, entrance Hasselt and governed by Flemish law and regulations, is regulated by separate Education and Examination Rules. - 2.
+The regulations apply to all students who are registered for the programme in the 2022-2023 academic year, and replace in principle all previous rules. - 3.
 The replacement of the former regulations may not disadvantage student(s) involved.
 In cases where the new regulations disadvantage students, the Board of Examiners will find a solution. - 4.
-Contrary to the content of article 1.1. sub 2 and 3 the master programme and associated exam components however still apply as specified in the regulations corresponding to the academic year students entered the BioMedical Sciences Master. - 5.
-"These regulations are adopted annually by the Board of the Faculty of Health, Medicine and Life Sciences upon advice/consent of the Education Programme Committee and upon advice/consent of the Faculty Council, Faculty of Health, Medicine and Life Sciences".
+Contrary to the content of Article 1.1.2 and Article 1.1.3, the master programme and associated exam components however still apply as specified in the regulations corresponding to the academic year students entered the BioMedical Sciences Master. - 5.
+These regulations are adopted annually by the Board of the Faculty of Health, Medicine and Life Sciences upon advice/consent of the Education Programme Committee and upon advice/consent of the Faculty Council, Faculty of Health, Medicine and Life Sciences.